 Importance of Literacy

-(The following excerpt is from the ProLiteracy website, October 2009.)
+(The following text is from the ProLiteracy website, October 2009.)

 Adults need strong literacy skills…

 …to raise children who have strong literacy skills.

 Learning to read begins long before a child enters school.
 It begins when parents read to their children, buy their children books, and encourage their children to read.
 The research is clear: parents who are poor readers don’t read as often to their children as do parents who are strong readers.
 These children [of low-literate parents] enter school less prepared to learn to read than other children.

 A mother’s reading level is the single greatest determinant in her child’s academic success (proliteracy.org).

 The employees most in demand in the U.S. have at least a two-year college degree.
 Workers must be able to read safety regulations and warnings so they and their co-workers can stay safe on the job.
 And working in a team means that employees must be able to communicate clearly with one another.

 …to keep themselves and their families healthy.

 Understanding a doctor’s orders, calculating how much medicine to take, reading disease-prevention pamphlets—all are ways adults can keep themselves and their families healthy.
 But millions of adults lack these essential “health literacy” skills, which adds an estimated $230 billion a year to the cost of health care in the U.S.